lightalchemist/colorize-image/README.md

 ## Further improvements

 The code needs to solve a sparse linear system `Lx = b` where `L` is a Laplacian matrix with shape `N x N` and `N` is the number of pixels in the grayscale image.
-Over the past decade, a lot of research has centered around solving this particular problem to a point where it can be solved in near linear time.
+Over the past decade, a lot of research has centered around solving this particular problem to the point that it can be solved in near linear time.

 One way to speed up the current code is to replace the existing biconjugate gradient solver with a suitable  fast Laplacian solvers from the [LAMG](https://code.google.com/archive/p/lamg/) project.